shunpingong/Simple_Transformer/README.md

 # Simple_Transformer

-A quick guide on how to use.
+A quick guide on how to use the transformer built upon distilgpt2

 ## Getting Started